 - Base points earned when using the Southwest Airlines shopping portal

 - Base points earned with most Southwest online partners, including Rocketmiles, 1-800-Flowers, etc.

 What Rapid Rewards points don’t count as Companion Pass qualifying points?

 - Points purchased directly from Southwest Rapid Rewards

-- Points transfered from partners, including Chase Ultimate Rewards, hotel and rental car partners, e-Rewards, Valued Opinions, and Diners Club
+- Points transferred from partners, including Chase Ultimate Rewards, hotel and rental car partners, e-Rewards, Valued Opinions, and Diners Club

-- Points transfered between Southwest Rapid Rewards accounts
+- Points transferred between Southwest Rapid Rewards accounts

 - Promotional bonus points, like when an online shopping portal has an additional tiered bonus for a purchase